nghaye/ha-edilkamin/README.md

 ## Configuration
 Add an instance of `Edilkamin Stove` using the UI in the integration section.
 You will need to provide the username and password used to register the stove in the Mind smartphone app.
 You also need to provide the Wifi MAC Address of the stove, which can be found in the Mind App, `Main Menu > Settings > Software > MQTT MAC`

-## Added functions
+## Main features

-- Manual entry for mac address and name when setup the integration
+- Climate entity for the stove, with manual power control and manual fan control
-- Main fan control
+- DHCP discovery or manual entry with MAC Address
-- Auxiliary fan control (with a fan entity)
+- Auxiliary fans control (with fan entities)
 - Auto mode
 - Stove operational mode
 - Display current power level
 - Coordinator for all data upgrades
-- Switch entity for silent mode, standby mode
+- Switch entities for silent mode, standby mode, airkare

-## Not working / Issues
+- Sensors entities for the running time and number of power ons

-- Issues with the refresh of various sensors
+## Issues / To-Do

-## To-do
+- Issues with the refresh of the sensors

-- DHCP discovery
+- More tests needed for the alarm sensor
-- Detect if airkare feature is available
+- Create airkare switch entity only if feature is available

 ## Disclaimer
 - The API calls come from the reverse envineering of the Android app, and are not guaranteed to work in the long term